 The Faculty Senate will establish all policy, standing, or ad hoc faculty committees.
 The number, nature, and size of each committee shall be determined by the Faculty Senate.
-The work of the committees should be reviewed annually by the Faculty Senate to assess the relevancy of the committee's work with the object of recommending consolidation, abolishing, expanding, or strengthening the committee.
+The work of the committee's work with the object of recommending consolidation, abolishing, expanding, or strengthening the committee.